DataDog/integrations-core/palo_alto_panorama/README.md

 ### Installation

 To install the Palo Alto Panorama integration, run the following Agent installation command and the steps below.
-For more information, see the [Integration Management][2] documentation.
+For more information, see the [Integration Management documentation][2].

 **Note**: This step is not necessary for Agent version >= 7.52.0.

-Linux command
+Linux command:
   ```shell
   sudo -u dd-agent -- datadog-agent integration install datadog-palo_alto_panorama==1.0.0
   ```